-4. Loosely mount your bodywork and adjust the spot tool out to lightly touch the inside of the body.
+- 4. On the right side panel, there is a thermal blanket mended to the inside.
+Tip: We pealed the bottom half back and taped down so it would not interfere with our cut in that area. - 5.
+Loosely mount your bodywork and adjust the spot tool out to lightly touch the inside of the body.
 Make sure you have at least 15mm of thread engagement, without that the spot tool will tend to sag down giving you a false location.
 With the body mounted in the correct location use a soft micro fiber cloth over the spot tool location and softly tap to leave a spot mark on the inside of the body.
 Be careful not to scratch or chip the body.

-5. Remove the bodywork and double check location of spot mark the tool has created.
+6. Remove the bodywork and double check location of spot mark the tool has created.

-6. Using a small drill 1⁄4 inch or so drill a pilot hole in the body from the inside out.
+7. Using a small drill 1⁄4 inch or so drill a pilot hole in the body from the inside out.
 Remount bodywork and double check the hole location with the spot tool still inserted (arrow in picture below is pointing to spot tool).
 With pilot hole cut and on center, remove body panel to prep for cutting.

-7. A pencil was then used to draw our diameter of desired shaped hole.
+8. A pencil was then used to draw our diameter of desired shaped hole.
 A flexible hole template can also be used for the same purpose.
 Place the hole template on center of the pilot hole (or spot tool) and draw your desired diameter.

-8. For this application we used a dremel tool with a sanding roll to open up the hole little by little.
+9. For this application we used a dremel tool with a sanding roll to open up the hole little by little.
 MAKE SURE YOU WEAR PROTECTIVE GOGGLES AND GLOVES As you cut and open the hole to your scribe marks keep checking that the hole is lining up with your puck dimensions or the spot tool.
 If for some reason you cut too big and you want to close the gap around the puck we use windscreen trim or window seal with 3m adhesive.
 Trim the seal to fit the hole and get the seam to meet under the puck so it is less visible.